 OK, back to the muffins.
 One of my goals this year for the bloggity blog is to post more classic bread-related recipes — things like these English muffins, for example — so you lovely people can be more like, “Hey, I really want a good recipe for [that very common thing but in homemade form],” and you can search for it on my blog and it’ll be there, waiting for you, shining bright like a diamond.
 Or a buttery English muffin.

-OK BUT REALLY, back to the muffins.
-I admit that the process of making English muffins from scratch is a wee lengthy and involved, but it’s nothing that can’t be done in a couple hours with the right tools.
-And it always — always — helps to read through the recipe from start to finish before you even pull out a pan; that way you know just what you’re getting into and can be prepared as you go.
+The process of making English muffins from scratch is nothing that can’t be done in a couple hours with the right tools.
+But it always — always — helps to read through the recipe from start to finish before you even pull out a pan; that way you know just what you’re getting into and can be prepared as you go.
 No sweat!

-What makes English muffins a little more involved is the process of cooking them so they actually turn out looking and tasting like English muffins.
-You have to divide the dough into round, flattened circles, place them on a griddle sprinkled with semolina or farina, then cook them low and slow on both sides until they’re golden brown and baked through.
+What makes English muffins unique in the bread world is the process of cooking them so they actually turn out looking and tasting like English muffins.
+You simply divide the dough into round, flattened circles, place them on a griddle (here’s my favorite!) sprinkled with semolina or farina, then cook them low and slow on both sides until they’re golden brown and baked through.
 As you can see, mine were not perfect circles at the beginning and they also didn’t fully bake through when they were done on the griddle (so I had to bake them a few extra minutes in the oven), but they turned out just fine in the end.
 Again — no sweat!
 You just have to pay attention.